 This comes down to experience and your own confidence: do you feel ready to lead groups in the hills?
 There are no hard and fast rules and if you're not sure then perhaps ask a group leader to put you through your paces and get their opinion.
 It may be that, having observed you on the hill, a leader recommends you go for assessment.

 Aim high or low?

-It may be better to start by going for a Terrain 0 or Terrain 1 permit and then work up.
-It may be that you go far Terrain 2 but only get awarded a Terrain 1 permit.
-Don't be disappointed if this happens, this isn't unusual and simply means that you a need some more experience.
+It may be better to start by going for a Terrain 1 permit and then work up.
+It may be that you go for Terrain 2 but only get awarded a Terrain 1 permit.
+Don't be disappointed if this happens, it's fairly normal and simply means that you need a bit more experience.